 Paint one wall a different shade to change the mood of your bedroom and

-inject personality.
+inject personality with bedroom accent wall paint ideas.
 Go bold and choose a high-impact color to make a statement in the room.
 A feature wall is easy to repaint when you fancy a change, so you can be brave with your bedroom color ideas.

 Yellow inspires optimism, creating a summery feel; team it with charcoal and black for a modern look, or pair this color with glorious antiques and wood furniture for a truly traditional scheme.

 Above the bed decor ideas are always a wonderful way to enhance your scheme, with art being the easiest and most effective of options.